NANITH777/SDG-6-Water-Potability/README.md

 7. **Model Deployment**
    - Saved the trained model using `joblib` for future use in making predictions.
    - Demonstrated making predictions on new data.

----

-By following these steps, the project aims to create an effective and reliable model for predicting water potability, contributing to improved water quality management and safety.